Science of People - Logo

 Have a casual meeting that doesn’t ban outsiders from the forum but encourages their presence.

-If you have coworkers who care for kids during the work day, make this part of your company culture rather than a one-off meeting.
+If you have coworkers who care for kids during the workday, consider making this part of your company culture rather than a one-off meeting.

 Fun Team Meeting Topics For Discussion